zackattacknyu/NIHProject/release/README.txt

 			the Spatial Offset RMSE volume to be selected
 	- The thermal volume is saved in the following:
 		"thermalMapNoNeedle_<Date & Time when button clicked>.mat"

+User Instructions (Post-Processing):

+To find the experimental mean temperatures:
+    - Use the matlab script "generateMeanTemperatures.m" after the thermal map is generated.
+    - Instructions are in the script.

+To generate the mean temp vs radius graph:
+    - Use the matlab script "generateMeanTempVsRadius.m" after the thermal map is generated
+    - Instructions in the script

+To generate the 3D view of ablation zone and needle:
+    1. Use ITK-SNAP on the NII file of the baseline scan to segment the needle
+    2. Save the segmentation as a .vtk file
+    3. Use the script "generateThermalMapNIIfile.m" to generate the proper NII file for the thermal map.
+Instructions in the script.
+    4. Use ITK-SNAP on the NII file of the thermal map to segment the ablation zone
+    5. Save the segmentation as a .vtk file
+    6. Open the files from step 2 and 5 in 3D slicer
+    7. Modify transparancy values for the different models to view the ablation zone superimposed on the needle